gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 Back in late 2016, I started working on a hobby project with the goal to monitor and automate things at 🏠.
 I started with a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} and a [reed switch](https://en.wikipedia.org/wiki/Reed_switch){:target="_blank"}.

-Over the years, I have expanded the project to include multiple doors, garage remote control, lights, security system, notification, system health monitoring.
-Let me start by listing the hardware and software components used in my project and provide architecture and design overview of the entire system.
+Over the years, I have expanded the project to include multiple door sensors, garage remote control, light control, security system, notification, system health monitoring.
+I'm listing the hardware and software components used in my project and will provide architecture and design overview of the entire system.

 #### HARDWARE:
 - [Raspberry pi](https://www.adafruit.com/product/4295){:target="_blank"}